San Diego State plays in MWC Tournament against the Boise State

 Las Vegas; Thursday, 5:30 p.m.
 EDT

-BOTTOM LINE: San Diego State and Boise State play in the MWC Tournament.
+BOTTOM LINE: San Diego State and Boise State meet in the MWC Tournament.

 The Aztecs have gone 14-6 against MWC opponents, with a 7-2 record in non-conference play.
-San Diego State has a 6-1 record in games decided by less than 4 points.
+San Diego State scores 71.5 points while outscoring opponents by 7.8 points per game.

-The Broncos are 14-6 against MWC teams.
-Boise State scores 76.0 points and has outscored opponents by 9.7 points per game.
+The Broncos are 14-6 in MWC play.
+Boise State is third in the MWC scoring 76.0 points per game and is shooting 46.6%.

-San Diego State is shooting 44.6% from the field this season, 1.1 percentage points higher than the 43.5% Boise State allows to opponents.
-Boise State has shot at a 46.6% rate from the field this season, 8.6 percentage points higher than the 38.0% shooting opponents of San Diego State have averaged.
+San Diego State averages 7.7 made 3-pointers per game, 1.0 more made shot than the 6.7 per game Boise State allows.
+Boise State averages 7.2 made 3-pointers per game this season, 0.5 fewer makes per game than San Diego State allows.

-The teams square off for the third time this season.
-San Diego State won the last meeting 64-47 on Feb.
-16. Nicholas Boyd scored 24 to help lead San Diego State to the victory, and Tyson Degenhart scored 17 points for Boise State.
+The teams meet for the third time this season.
+San Diego State won 64-47 in the last matchup on Feb.
+16. Nicholas Boyd led San Diego State with 24 points, and Tyson Degenhart led Boise State with 17 points.

-TOP PERFORMERS: Boyd is scoring 13.2 points per game and averaging 3.9 rebounds for the Aztecs.
+TOP PERFORMERS: Boyd is averaging 13.2 points and four assists for the Aztecs.
 BJ Davis is averaging 1.8 made 3-pointers over the last 10 games.

-Andrew Meadow averages 1.6 made 3-pointers per game for the Broncos, scoring 12.6 points while shooting 35.5% from beyond the arc.
-Degenhart is averaging 17.5 points and 6.7 rebounds over the last 10 games.
+Degenhart is scoring 17.8 points per game with 6.1 rebounds and 1.5 assists for the Broncos.
+Andrew Meadow is averaging 14.7 points over the past 10 games.

 LAST 10 GAMES: Aztecs: 7-3, averaging 70.5 points, 29.4 rebounds, 13.4 assists, 7.7 steals and 5.8 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 65.0 points per game.